JanosDS/switchfully/10-programming-fundamentals-java/00-self-evaluation/README.md

     - (any future new specific types of bird will also have a beak size)
     - (creating an instance of a (non-specific) bird should not be possible)

-- [:x:] Most birds can **fly**, but not all!
+- [:heavy_check_mark:] Most birds can **fly**, but not all!
 Eagle and Pigeon can fly, a Dodo can not.
     - When we let an eagle fly, it should return textual value "I'm soaring through the sky!"
     - When we let a pigeon fly, it should return textual value "Flap flap... oeh, look, breadcrumbs!"
     - It should be impossible to let a dodo fly (they're fly-less birds!)

-- [:x:] For all the specific birds that can fly (eagle and pigeon), we should also be able to get the maximum altitude it can fly.
+- [:heavy_check_mark:] For all the specific birds that can fly (eagle and pigeon), we should also be able to get the maximum altitude it can fly.
     - The maximum altitude is specific to a single instance (so 2 eagle birds can have a different maximum altitude).
       However,